Book review: No Kidding: Women Writers on Bypassing Parenthood, edited by Henriette Mantel (Seal Press, 2013)

 Sadly, most (if not all) of the essays feel as if the author is trying to justify the decision to herself and the world, and a lot of them contain the phrase “I love children, don’t get me wrong” or words to that ilk.
 Why do we feel the need to keep repeating that phrase?
 If it was about anything else, we wouldn’t question why people don’t have it.
-“You don’t want a yacht so therefore you hate boats/the sea” or “You don’t want a Mac so therefore you hate Apple” (okay, bad example) or “You don’t want a dog so therefore you hate dogs”.
+“You don’t want a boat so therefore you hate boats” or “You don’t want a dog so therefore you hate dogs”.
 None of those.
 But very nearly always “You don’t want a child so therefore you hate children”.
 NOT SO!

 I’ve said it before, and I’ll say it again: just because you don’t want a baby/child for yourself, for whatever reason, doesn’t mean you lack the ability to love children.* You also don’t automatically lack a nurturing skill – heck, my cats are my babies.
 It’s just that I can deal with having a four-footed bewhiskered fur baby, but I wouldn’t be able to cope with a two-footed bediapered human baby, and I want people to respect that not everyone longs for parenthood.